roostico/Drivers/README.md

 [New York City Taxi Dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

-All yellow, green, fhv and fhvhv datasets will be analyzed.
+Only yellow and green datasets will be analyzed.

 # First job - Anomaly detection